Towards a Lean proof of Fermat’s Last Theorem

 3.1 Overview

 In chapter 2 we reduced FLT, modulo a hard theorem from the 1970s, to Theorem 2.8, the assertion that \(p\)-torsion in the Frey curve is reducible.
 In this chapter we deduce this assertion from three more complex claims about “hardly ramified” Galois representations.
-It is relatively straightforward to reduce one of these claims to a result of Fontaine proved in the 1980s in his paper on the nonexistence of nontrivial abelian schemes over \(\mathbb {Z}\).
+It is relatively straightforward to reduce one of these three claims to a result of Fontaine proved in the 1980s in his paper on the nonexistence of nontrivial abelian schemes over \(\mathbb {Z}\).
 The other two claims lie deeper, and their proofs use techniques initially developed by Wiles in the 1990s.

 3.2 Hardly ramified representations